celery/celery/docs/userguide/tasks.rst

 Creating pickleable exceptions
 ------------------------------

-A little known Python fact is that exceptions must behave a certain way to support being pickled.
+A rarely known Python fact is that exceptions must conform to some simple rules to support being serialized by the pickle module.

 Tasks that raise exceptions that are not pickleable will not work properly when Pickle is used as the serializer.